CT5555/CT5555-Endless-Sky-Mods-by-ThisIsKKO/readme.txt

 where "Diesel Generator-A" will eat up 4 while "Diesel Generator-B" will eat up "7 fuel canisters" every time you land and take off.
 However when you install them both, you need to make a specific event where it requires both as outfits and will eat up 11 fuel canisters.
 Otherwise, you will end up consuming total value of 7 for both of the generators.
-Installing multiple numbers of the same generator consumes it's double value, **but I'm not sure.** In that case, every ship in the game was to be given "Generator Installment Allowance" outfit so that a player may install one generator at a time.
+Installing multiple numbers of the same generator consumes it's double value, **but I may not be right.** In that case, every ship in the game was to be given "Generator Installment Allowance" outfit so that a player may install one generator at a time.
 That takes away the ability of installing more than 1 generator of any kind.
 However in power.txt, only "Fusion Reactor" requires it since some generators like "Nuclear Fission Reactor MK-I" has more than 2 capacity modifiers.